UCAS Application Cycle

 Students can start to complete the sections of the UCAS form in the July of year 12 and continue to work on it throughout the summer.

-Applications officially open in September of year 13 and close on October 15th for Oxford, Cambridge, Medicine, Dentistry and Veterinary Science and January 15th for all other courses.
+Applications officially open in September of year 13 and close in October for Oxford, Cambridge, Medicine, Dentistry and Veterinary Science and in January for all other courses.
 Forms received after this date will be marked as late and universities are not under any obligation to consider them.

 At this stage students do not have to indicate or rank their course choices in order of preference, they are listed alphabetically and UCAS act as a mailing house, it is not possible for a university to see the other institution choices that an applicant has made.